TeHikuMedia/nga-tautohetohe/README.md

 There are frequent OCR mistakes resulting in many incorrectly spelled words which reduce the overall quality of the digital text, especially in the earlier volumes.
 2. Volumes 483 - 605 between 1987 - 2002 are PDFs produced from computer word processing software.
 The PDFs are available from a public [Google Drive folder](https://drive.google.com/drive/folders/0B1Iwfzv-Mt3CRGZkMWNf).
-These volumes also switch from non-macronised vowels to having macronised vowels at some point in the 90s (TODO: Find out when and update README).
+These volumes also switch from non-macronised vowels to having macronised vowels at some point between 1993 - 1994.
 3. All daily debates from 2003 onwards can be accessed online as HTML formatted webpages [here](https://www.parliament.nz/en/pb/hansard-debates/rhr/).
 Volume compilations can also be downloaded as PDFs from another Google Drive folder [here](https://drive.google.com/drive/folders/0B1Iwfzv-Mt3CWWN5ZVEyQVYyNWM).

 A different script has been written to sort through the text and extract te reo for each of these formats.